Estadio Ester Roa

 Estadio Alcaldesa Ester Roa Rebolledo is a multi-purpose stadium in Concepción, Chile.
 It is used mostly for football matches.
-The stadium was built in 1962, as Estadio Regional, with an original capacity of 35,000 people.
-In 2015, it was completely renovated with new seats and a roof; currently has a capacity of 30,448 seats.
+Constructed in 1962, it was originally named Estadio Regional with a capacity of 35,000.
+After a renovation in 2015, it now seats 30,448.

-Until 2010 it was known as Estadio Municipal de Concepción.
-The stadium took its new name, Ester Roa Rebolledo, who was a former Concepción city mayor.
+Previously known as Estadio Municipal de Concepción, it was renamed in honor of Ester Roa Rebolledo, a former mayor of Concepción.

 The stadium was being renovated by Spanish company COPASA, but in May 2014, after continuing delays, the contract was terminated.
 In September 2014 the municipality of Concepción hired Chilean company Claro Vicuña Valenzuela to finish the works.
 The stadium was not completed in time to host two 2015 Copa América group stage matches, which were moved to Santiago's Estadio Monumental David Arellano.
 It was finally reopened on 25 June 2015, in time to host three Copa América matches.